operator-framework/operator-sdk/website/content/en/docs/cli/operator-sdk_generate_csv.md

 version to --from-version.
 Otherwise the SDK will scaffold a new CSV manifest.

 CSV input flags:
+	--deploy-dir:
-	--deploy-dir:	The CSV file contents will be generated from the operator manifests present in this directory.
+		The CSV's install strategy and permissions will be generated from the operator manifests (Deployment and Role/ClusterRole) present in this directory.

+	--apis-dir:
-	--apis-dir:		The CSV annotation comments will be parsed from the Go types under this path to fill out metadata for owned APIs in spec.customresourcedefinitions.owned.
+		The CSV annotation comments will be parsed from the Go types under this path to fill out metadata for owned APIs in spec.customresourcedefinitions.owned.

-	--crd-dir:		The CRD manifests are updated from this path to the CSV bundle directory.
-					Note: The CSV generator only uses this to copy the CRD manifests.
+	--crd-dir:
-					The CSV contents for spec.customresourcedefinitions.owned will still be generated from the CRD manifests in the deploy directory specified by --deploy-dir.
+		The CSV's spec.customresourcedefinitions.owned field is generated from the CRD manifests in this path.These CRD manifests are also copied over to the bundle directory if --update-crds is set.
-					If unset, it defaults to the same value as --deploy-dir.
+		Additionally the CR manifests will be used to populate the CSV example CRs.

 ```